Customer Feedback and Pictures

 Kathleen Brown, Of My Hands, Vancouver, WA

-Note: Kathleen used one of her patterns, inVESTed, with images from Victorian Women 1 and 2 CDs to create this beautiful vest.
+Note: Kathleen used one of her patterns, inVESTed, with images from our Victorian Women and Victorian Women 2 image CDs to create this beautiful vest.

 T. Belanger, Bellingham, WA